Aller au contenu principal

 In this conversation, we sat down with the people who made that call.
 We explore the strategic thinking behind the transformation, the creative process that shaped the new identity, and the conviction that led a team to bet on a vision before the industry had fully caught up with it.

 But the story doesn't stop at the rebrand.
-The transformation of Freepik into Magnific opens up a much larger conversation one that every brand, creative, and organization is navigating right now:
+The transformation of Freepik into Magnific opens up a much larger conversation one that every brand and creative talent is navigating right now:

 What does creativity mean in the age of AI?
 What skills still matter?
 And how do you build something that lasts when the rules are still being written?